nickdichev/nickdichev.github.io/_posts/2019-05-04-huffman-elixir-part1.md

 Huffman's algorithm compresses text by generating smaller encodings for characters that occur more frequently than others.
 A general description of the algorithm is:

 1. Find the occurrence count (weight) of each character for some input text
-2. Store each character and the character's weight weight in a priority queue
+2. Store each character and the character's weight in a priority queue
 3. Merge the elements of the priority queue into a binary tree, where each leaf node in the tree stores a character and the character's weight
 4. Iterate over the binary tree.
 Store a 0 when iterating to the left of some node or a 1 when iterating to the right of some node.
 When a leaf node is processed, return the "path" of 0's and 1's we took to get to the leaf node
 5. Replace each character of the input text with the encoding we found in step 4.